-Famed for it's knife industry, Nontron commands excellent views over the valley of Bandiat.
-The town centres around a large open square with a fountain and displays a variety of architecture, from the columbage (half-timbered) buildings along the Rue Picaud to the Renaissance style ot the Hotel d'Albret on the Rue Camille-Chabaneau.
+Famed for its knife industry, Nontron commands excellent views over the valley of the river Bandiat.
+The town centres around a large open square with a fountain and displays a variety of architecture, from the colombage (half-timbered) buildings along the Rue Picaud to the Renaissance style of the Hotel d'Albret on the Rue Camille-Chabaneau.
 On Place Albert is the workshop and boutique of the famous Nontron knives and this can be visited throughout the year.

 Explore the ancient city with its Gallo-Roman villa crowned by a glass roof by Jean Nouvel on one side of the town and the medieval and Renaissance district on the other.
 In the summer it is possible to do a tour of Roman or Medieval and Renaissance Perigueux with the tourist office.
 There is also a bike tour of the gardens and on Monday nights torchlit tours of the city.

 During a visit you will explore about 500m of this incredible underground network but in fact it extends over more than 13km and is the largest in the Perigord region.As you meander through the channel carved out by the river you can admire literally thousands of stalactites and stalagmites.
 Various chambers have also been hollowed out and at one of these you can enjoy a sound and light show where groups of stalactites and stalagmites are illuminated.

 St Jean de Cole has been officially classified as one of the most beautiful villages in France (les plus beaux villages de France).
 A charming village with ochre coloured houses, perched on the River Cole and with it's own little river beach to enjoy.
 At the beginning of May the village holds an annual flower fair with more than one hundred exhibitors displaying and selling their products.
 This mass display of plants and flowers against the backdrop of this beautiful village is not to be missed.